2021fallCMPUT404/group-cmput404-project/README.md

-Not commplete we ran into last minute bugs and our code cannot be deployed.
+Not complete we ran into last minute bugs and our code cannot be deployed.

 Project: social Circle (social network app)